AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 **Payload From Frame.io**
 When the user clicks your Custom Action, a payload is sent to the URL you set in the URL field.
 Use this payload to identify:

-* Which Custom Actions were clicked
+* Which Custom Action was clicked
 * Which resource was clicked
 * Which user took the action
 * Which account is associated with the Custom Action